kiitaristi/ProceduralPropPlacer/README.md

 #### Transform

-- The ProceduralAssetNode inherits from Node3D, meaning that it inherits its transform.
-The bounds for the generation field of the ProceduralAssetNode are determined by its transform's X and Z scale and where it generates is based off its transforms position.
+- The ProceduralPropNode inherits from Node3D, meaning that it inherits its transform.
+The bounds for the generation field of the ProceduralPropNode are determined by its transform's X and Z scale and where it generates is based off its transforms position.

 ## ![Example 1](ppp_example1.png)